lkdjiin/genit/README.markdown

 Genit builds a **static web site**, that is a web site without server side programing language and database.
 A genit site consists only of xhtml code (+ css, medias and eventually javascript).

-There is no needs to know the Ruby language.
+Genit is written in Ruby but there is no needs to know the Ruby language.

 The project is in early development stage, see [project guidelines](https://github.com/lkdjiin/genit/blob/master/project_guidelines.markdown).